 The time required to Export data depends on the speed of the computer and processor that you are using.
 At any time during the export, you can click on the Stop button in the jog dial to stop the procedure.
 Then you will get an AVI file from the start time to the time you clicked the Stop button.
 The exported AVI filename will be generated automatically and will be listed in the fourth column of the status area.
-If you want to change the output directory, you can go to the Settings Window (See Page 71).
-To increase the quality of an exported AVI file, it is suggested to set the video format to normal size, please refer to the Camera Configuration section (see Page 52).
+If you want to change the output directory, you can go to the Settings Window (See Page 73).
+To increase the quality of an exported AVI file, it is suggested to set the video format to normal size (please refer to the Camera Configurations section on Page 54 and Page 35 for setting the video format).